 What books and equipment do I need?

 You will need to own a DSLR, or a mirrorless camera.
-Ideally, you will also own more than one lens, a flashgun, and a tripod, although these are not essential.
-You should not buy additional equipment just ahead of the course, it is better to see what application you want to use equipment for first, and decide later.
+Ideally, you will also own more than one lens, a flashgun and a tripod, although these are not essential.
+You should not buy additional equipment just ahead of the course; it is better to wait and see what you may need to support your photography.
 Access to a computer is essential.

 What else do I need to buy? / What extra costs are there?

-There is a studio fee of £50 towards central materials, which needs to be paid in the first week of the course.
-You will also need to purchase film, darkroom paper, memory card, memory sticks and other items that you might need.
-For the end of year exhibition you will have to have a number of your photos printed and mounted/framed
+There is a studio fee of £50 towards course materials, which needs to be paid in the first week of the course.
+You will also need to purchase film, darkroom paper, memory card, memory sticks and other items that you may need.
+For the end of course exhibition you will have to have a number of your photos printed, mounted and framed.